Agricultural and Resource Economics Research Group

 Contact: Prof. Dr. Raushan Bokusheva

-Due to agriculture’s direct link to weather, it is one of the economic activities which is expected to be most strongly affected by climate change.
-In our research, we apply statistical approaches to assess the climate change impact on agriculture and to study options for adaptation and mitigation.
-We also study and evaluate options for reducing farm exposure to extreme weather events.
+Due to agriculture’s direct link to weather, it is one of the sectors that will be most strongly affected by climate change.
+In our research, we assess the impact of climate change on agriculture productivity and examine options for effective adaptation of farming to changing climate.
+We are also evaluating measures aimed at mitigating climate change in agriculture, in particular through sustainable management of agricultural land.
+In addition, we examine options for coping with risk of extreme weather events such as index-based insurance.